Course Catalog

 5 units

-German 3 is designed for students who have successfully completed German 2 (or its equivalent; e.g., 2-3 years of high school German).
+GERM 3 is designed for students who have successfully completed GERM 2 (or its equivalent; e.g., 2-3 years of high school German).
 Students continue to develop competence in speaking, reading, writing, and understanding real-life German.
-(Formerly Instruction in the German Language.)
-Prerequisite(s): course 2 or placement by examination.
+Prerequisite(s): GERM 2 or placement by assessment.

 GERM 4